paulomonezi/bashing-lil-monsters/README.md

 Link to this tutorial: https://www.youtube.com/watch?v=yP5DKzriqXA <br>
 You rock, Chris!

+### WIP
+I'm still working on this project, planning to add more random wild encounters, plenty of attacks, effectiveness and etc.

 #### Yes, on battle ending, that is Victory Fanfare from FF VII!